Slackadays/Chata/README.md

 # Chata

-<h1 align="center">The (future) best way to smash those signals.</h1>
+<h1 align="center">The (future) way to smash those signals.</h1>

 Chata is a programming language that's made just for DSP, or Digital Signal Processing.

-Chata aims to let you do _awesome_ things by getting rid of all the junk associated with other kinds of DSP programming.
+Chata aims to let you do awesome things like music effects and super fast communication by getting rid of all the junk associated with other kinds of DSP programming.

 # The Problem 😕

+**What is DSP anyway?**

-Tons of awesome things today use Digital Signal Processing to make them work.
+Tons of things today use DSP, or Digital Signal Processing, to make them work.

 Take your wireless noise cancelling headphones for example.
 They're using DSP right now to beam that wireless signal and cancel that noise.
-My guitar pedal with zillions of different effects hinges on a special DSP processor to make them all.
+My guitar pedal with zillions of different effects uses a special DSP processor to make them all.

-However, how do you even do this in the first place?
+However, how do you even get to this point?

 **Enter the clown world of DSP programming.**